 Grace Christian University offers traditional and non-traditional credit options for Undergraduate and Graduate students with varied academic and professional backgrounds.
-It is our policy to award credit based on evidence of learning and not experience alone.
+It is Grace’s policy to award credit based on evidence of learning and not experience alone.
 Grace Christian University welcomes students to apply for transfer credits from other institutions.
 Once an official transcript is received, credits transferred are recorded on the admitted student’s academic record and will apply toward graduation requirements, as applicable to the declared academic program.
 Grades are not transferred.
 Once transfer credits have been granted, a subsequent change of program or major may result in a change in the number of transfer credits applied toward the degree requirements.
-Types of traditional and non-traditional credit options currently offered by the University are described as follows.
+Types of traditional and non-traditional credit options currently offered by the University are described below.

 TRANSFER CREDIT POLICY

 The following provisions govern transferring credits to Grace Christian University:

 • The student seeking enrollment by transfer from another institution will complete the regular admission process.

 • For an evaluation of transfer work to occur, a transcript (unofficial or official) is required.
 Unapproved document formats or documents lacking the necessary information may not be evaluated.

 • The applicant will be notified of the credits approved for transfer by the Enrollment Advisor upon acceptance by the Registrar’s Office.

 • A pre-evaluation may be conducted by the Registrar’s Office prior to the completion of the application process as requested by an Enrollment Advisor.

 • An evaluation is not considered official until official transcripts have been received and processed by the Registrar’s Office.